Laserfiche/lf-sample-repository-api-nodejs/README.md

 # lf-sample-repository-api-nodejs

-Sample node service app that connects to a Laserfiche Cloud or Self-Hosted Repository.
+Sample Node service app that connects to a Laserfiche Cloud or Self-Hosted Repository.
 [Sample Code](./index.ts)

 ## Cloud Prerequisites